10 August 2017

 Frank, intimate and compassionate, Anna Livesey’s third poetry collection is alive to the joy and trouble of the world.

-Anna Livesey is the author of two previous collections, Good Luck (2003) and The Moonmen (2010).
+Anna Livesey is the author of Good Luck (2003), The Moonmen (2010) and most recently Ordinary Time (2017).
 She was the 2003 Schaeffer Fellow at the Iowa Writers’ Workshop.
 Her poems have been widely published in New Zealand, including in Sport, Landfall and Best New Zealand Poems.
 In the last five years she has lived in Wellington, Beijing, Shanghai, New York, Dunedin, Wellington again and currently Auckland, where she works as a corporate strategist.